Knowledge can never create innovation!

-Innovation always goes beyond the known knowledge areas, to be called innovation!
+Innovation always goes beyond the known knowledge areas, to be able to be called innovation!

 We notice recurring how politicians, officials and other so-called experts claim to know how, where and when ideas and the basis for innovation arises and how they need to develop.
 We see how these “nailed” perceptions, sometimes form the basis of wrong decisions, announcements, bureaucratic application procedures, terms and conditions for support, training and courses in how to generate innovation, etc.